HilmaSabela/Bike_Store_Analysis/README.md

 2. The shop with the highest revenue is Santa Cruz Bikes in California
 3. The highest revenue from shops during 2016-2018 was Mountain Bikes under the Trek brand.

-### Recomendation
+### Recommendation
 What I might recommend, especially for the Rowlett Bikes store in Texas that generated the lowest sales of the three stores, is to increase efforts to attract customers with attractive advertisements and promos on products that customers are interested in each season.
 Providing discounts on best-selling products is also highly recommended to increase sales and attract customers.